github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 1. For each node in your cluster, provision a matching virtual machine with identical specifications, running the same version of  {% data variables.product.prodname_ghe_server %}.
 Note the IPv4 address and hostname for each new cluster node.
 For more information, see "[Prerequisites](#prerequisites)."

-    {% note %}
+    > [!NOTE]

-    **Note**: If you're reconfiguring high availability after a failover, you can use the old nodes from the primary datacenter instead.
+    > If you're reconfiguring high availability after a failover, you can use the old nodes from the primary datacenter instead.

-    {% endnote %}

 {% data reusables.enterprise_clustering.ssh-to-a-node %}
 1. Back up your existing cluster configuration.